changamanda/students-api/README.md

 ## Using the `Responders` Gem

 If you want to use a controller-level `respond_to` feature, you can do so with a gem called `responders`.
-Simply add `gem 'responders'` to your Gemfile.
+Simply add `gem 'responders'` to your Gemfile, and `bundle install`.
 Now, you can refactor your code to be less repetitive:

 ```ruby
 class PeopleController < ApplicationController